-Posted on Dec 03 2007 by Alistair Barnett in Small Business Life
+Posted on Dec 03 2007 byin Small Business Life

 It bothers me that most conversations I have at this time of year contain some level of stress and anxiety about the upcoming holiday season.
 I’m not immune myself – every year I swing on a pendulum between being caught up in a frenzy of materialism or feeling the urge to back away and becoming cynical about the entire season.
 What is up with that?
 Shouldn’t this time of year be about peace, joy and celebration?